 As the main beach of Essaouira is a 2km arc, the prevailing north-east winds are in a safer direction for learning (cross-onshore) at the far end of the beach, away from the medina.
 This is where all the kite-surfing schools teach, and also where the camels tend to reside (watch out for camel poop in the shoreline).

 More capable kite-surfers tend to go from Diabat, a small village just 2km further down the coast.
 There are no kite-surfing schools set up here, but the Essaouria kite-surfing schools can arrange lessons here.

 Kite-surfing isn’t for the faint hearted.
 It’s involves a fair bit of skill and a reasonable fitness level.
 Don’t expect to get the hang of it after just one lesson.
 But for those who take on the challenge, it is incredible: that feeling of the kite gliding you over the tops of waves, being at one with both the power of wave and wind, is one of the most invigorating feelings.

 There are a number of kite-surfing schools in Essaouira.
 All the equipment, including wetsuits and helmets, is provided.
 All schools speak Arabic, French, English and Spanish.

 Moga Surf is based right across the main area for kite-surfing, and offer excellent tuition under the professional kite-surfer and F-One competitor, Ismail Adarzane.
 There is also BleuKite, Explora, and Kitesurfmaroc.
-These schools also provide surfing and SUP lessons.
+These schools also provide general surfing and SUP lessons.